egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 The `ssh-keygen` utility generates the records using the `-r` parameter, followed by the hostname (which does not affect the fingerprints so you can specify whatever you like instead)
 Example

-To generate the RR data for SSFP, use `ssh-keygen` utility that comes with the SSH package:
+To generate the RR data for SSHFP, use `ssh-keygen` utility that comes with the SSH package:

 ```console
 # ssh-keygen -r portal.mydomain.example